webpack-contrib/css-loader/README.md

 Type: `Boolean`
 Default: `false`

-Enable/disable ES modules named export for css classes.
+Enables/disables ES modules named export for locals.
-Names of exported classes are converted to camelCase.
+Names of locals are converted to camelCase.

 > i It is not allowed to use JavaScript reserved words in css class names